This recipe is safe for Coumadin (warfarin) users.

 -Dick Cavett, Television personality

-This sauce will keep for about 3 weeks sealed tightly in the refrigerator.
+This recipe can easily be multiplied and will keep for about 3 weeks sealed tightly in the refrigerator.

 Amount Per Serving